versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 <section markdown="1">

-A transport makes it possible to inject RTP into a router and/or forward RTP from a router to endpoints or other routers.
+A transport makes it possible to inject RTP into a router and/or forward RTP from a router to and endpoint or another router.

 mediasoup implements the following transport types: